TepmarotdanielZ/TepmarotdanielZ/README.md

 # Hi there, I'm TepmarotdanielZ 👋

 Welcome to my GitHub profile!
-I am an Electrical Engineering graduate from the Institute of Technology of Cambodia, with a strong focus on robotics and embedded systems.
+I am an Electrical Engineering undergraduate student from the Institute of Technology of Cambodia, with a strong focus on robotics and embedded systems.

 ## About Me